- 2017 Risk Assessment and Hazard Vulnerability Analysis for Sedgwick County, Kansas

 Accordingly, information concerning Local Emergency Planning Committee (LEPC) meetings, and SARA Title III hazardous material planning which is included in our Sedgwick County Emergency Operations Plan, and the South-Central Kansas Regional Commodity Flow Study, can be requested during normal business hours by contacting Emergency Management at (316) 660-5959 and press “4”, or by emailing firstname.lastname@example.org.
 Requests for review of hazardous chemical inventory forms (Tier I and II) listing extremely hazardous substances manufactured, stored, or used within Sedgwick County must be submitted by writing to the same email address mentioned.

-Membership of the LEPC as a minimum shall consist of representatives of the following and in accordance to EPCRA Section 301(c)
+Membership of the LEPC as a minimum shall consist of representatives of the following and in accordance with EPCRA Section 301(c)

 - Elected State and Local Officials